BenLauwens/ES313/Setup/readme.md

         #ENV["HTTP_PROXY"] = "http://CDNUSER:CDNPSW@dmzproxy005.idcn.mil.intra:8080"
         ```

+        **Notes:**

-        **Note: during the tests, no explicit CDN account info was passed along and it worked, so only include your own credentials if there appears to be a problem.**
+            - during previous tests, no explicit CDN account info was passed along and it worked, so only include your own credentials if there appears to be a problem.

+            - currently, GitHub is NOT accessible when connected to the CDN network, so the installation should be done while connected to another network.
     * The location where you want the course documentation to be downloaded.
 By default, the `ES313` folder will be installed in
         * `C:\\Users\\YourAccount\\` on Windows
         * `/Users/YourAccount/` on Mac